-9.5.3 Export options
+10.5.3 Export options

 The exporter recognizes special lines in the buffer which provide additional information.
 These lines may be put anywhere in the file.
-The whole set of lines can be inserted into the buffer with C-c C-x t.
-For individual lines, a good way to make sure the keyword is correct is to type '#+' and then use $M-\overline{\text{TAB}}$ completion (see Section 10.1 [Completion], page 42).
+The whole set of lines can be inserted into the buffer with C-c C-e t.
+For individual lines, a good way to make sure the keyword is correct is to type '#+' and then use $M-\langle TAB \rangle$ completion (see Section 12.1 [Completion], page 57).

-C-c C-x t Insert template with export options, see example below.
+C-c C-e t Insert template with export options, see example below.

-''' #+TITLE: the title to be shown (default is the buffer name) #+AUTHOR: the author (default taken from user-full-name) #+EMAIL: his/her email address (default from user-mail-address) #+LANGUAGE: language for HTML, e.g. 'en' (org-export-default-language) #+TEXT: Some descriptive text to be inserted at the beginning. #+TEXT: Several lines may be given. #+OPTIONS: H:2 num:t toc:t \n:nil t ::t |:t ^:t :nil TeX:t '''
+''' #+TITLE: the title to be shown (default is the buffer name) #+AUTHOR: the author (default taken from user-full-name) #+EMAIL: his/her email address (default from user-mail-address) #+LANGUAGE: language for HTML, e.g. 'en' (org-export-default-language) #+TEXT: Some descriptive text to be inserted at the beginning. #+TEXT: Several lines may be given. '''

-The OPTIONS line is a compact form to specify export settings.
+#+OPTIONS: H:2 num:t toc:t $n:nil @:t ::t | :t ^:t :nil TeX:t LaTeX:t$ The OPTIONS line is a compact form to specify export settings.
 Here you can:

 H: set the number of headline levels for export

 num: turn on/off section-numbers

 toc: turn on/off table of contents

 \n: turn on/off linebreak-preservation

-@: turn on/off quoted html tags
+@: turn on/off quoted HTML tags

 :: turn on/off fixed-width sections

-|: turn on/off tables
+: turn on/off tables